Changes to health certificates for seafood exports to the EU

-If you are exporting farmed listed or vector species to a non-EU country and these products are within scope of part II.2 of the EU export health certificate (EHC), you must obtain an EHC to accompany the consignment on its journey across the EU.
+If you are exporting farmed (or hand gathered from the wild) listed or vector species to a non-EU country and these products are within scope of part II.2 of the EU export health certificate (EHC), you must obtain an EHC to accompany the consignment on its journey across the EU.

 Public health rules do not apply to consignments of fishery products which transit the EU, so only part II of the EHC is required to be completed.

 In the above circumstance, box 1.21 of EHC 8362 and 8364 should indicate the name and ISO country code of the third country of destination.